Explore and practice guided meditations for sleep that can put you in a state of deep relaxation and mindful rest.

 20 Minutes Guided Yoga Nidra Practice | Deep Sleep Meditation

-Idanim, a mindfulness meditation app, is free to download with full access to all the features and meditations for a period of 14 days.
-Once your free trial ends, you can see limited content.
-You can opt for any of our paid subscription plans to regain unlimited access to 1000+ guided meditations and daily LIVE meditation sessions.
+Idanim is free to download with full access to all its features and meditations for a period of 14 days.
+Once your free trial ends, you can access limited content.
+You can opt for our paid subscription plan to regain access to our exclusive content.

 Sleep stories are typically narrated in a gentle and soothing voice, creating a calming atmosphere that helps relax the mind and body.
 The slow-paced narration and soft tone can induce a sense of tranquility, making it easier to unwind and drift off to sleep.
 Listening to a sleep story can divert attention away from racing thoughts, worries, or daily stressors.
 The engaging narrative and descriptive imagery of the story provide a mental focal point, redirecting the mind's attention and facilitating a shift into a more peaceful state.
 Never wonder how to improve sleep quality again!